Nicaraguan córdoba: Exchange rate

 In 1991, the Central Bank of Nicaragua established a crawling peg scheme in accordance with FMI exchange rate policies with a 12% annual rate of devaluation; "as of 2014", this scheme continued to devalue the córdoba against the United States dollar by 5% per annum and decrease further at 3% per annum, subsequently.
+Since January 2024 the Nicaraguan Central Bank has maintained a fixed exchange rate of 36.6243 córdobas to one US dollar.